-This lesson will briefly explain the student what CIS is, and how they are regulated and penal provisions for violations etc.
+This lesson will briefly explain the student about the CIS and how they are regulated and penal provisions for violations etc.

 A collective investment scheme is a scheme that comprises a pool of assets that is managed by a collective investment scheme manager and is governed by the Collective Investment Schemes Regulations given by SEBI.